 The symptoms of a sore throat can vary depending on what caused it.
 A sore throat can feel:

 It may hurt more when you swallow or talk.
 Your throat or tonsils might also look red.
 If an injury causes it, you may see cuts or inflamed areas.

 Sometimes, white patches or areas of pus will form on the tonsils.
 These white patches are more common in strep throat than in a sore throat caused by a virus.

 Common infections causing a sore throat might result in other signs and symptoms, including:

-You can treat most sore throats at home.
-Get plenty of rest to give your immune system a chance to fight the infection.
+Treatment for sore throat starts with home remedies.
+You can treat most sore throats with plenty of rest to give your immune system a chance to fight the infection naturally.